Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Summary and discussions

 While we provide a clear proof-of-concept using an idealized model, future work must progress toward more complex and realistic scenarios.
 The methodology should be tested on data from comprehensive general circulation models that include realistic bathymetry, a full spectrum of internal waves, and geographically varying stratification.
 The simpler, computationally cheaper deep learning algorithm identified in this work contributes to efforts in this direction.
-A critical future step will be to improve the reference datasets used for training, potentially by employing more sophisticated separation techniques.
-Ultimately, the goal is to apply these trained models to actual satellite observations, a step that will require careful handling of instrument noise and data gaps.
+A critical future step will be to improve the reference datasets used for training, potentially by employing more sophisticated separation techniques. \ch{In this direction, in a closely related setting (wave-BM separation), \citeA{lyu2024multi} and \citeA{Wang2025MultiScale} both rely on a publicly available, regional data set where the labels are derived by Lagrangian filtering \cite{jones2023using}.
+Such labels can at least alleviate spurious signals associated with purely Eulerian frequency-based separation, including Doppler-shift-related contamination; at present, publicly available benchmark datasets with IT or wave labels derived from Lagrangian filtering appear limited. } Ultimately, the goal is to apply these trained models to actual satellite observations, a step that will require careful handling of instrument noise and data gaps.
 These explorations, guided by the findings herein, will be essential to fully leverage the wealth of new-era satellite data and make meaningful progress in understanding the ocean's intricate multiscale dynamics.